IELTS Speaking 2026: Top Tips & Proven Strategies

 Using a variety of intonations and stress can help to emphasize important points and add interest to your speech, rather than speaking in a monotone voice.
 This will help you to demonstrate your ability to use spoken English naturally and effectively.

 To improve your intonation and stress, you can listen to native speakers and practice mimicking their intonation and stress patterns.
-You can also use emphasis and intonation to highlight important words and phrases in your responses.
+Podcasts, radio interviews, and TED Talks are excellent sources for natural speech patterns.

 Practice, practice, practice